Patria Group's objective is to be recognized as an ethical operator in the industry, which requires the following:

 Ethical and compliance requirements concerning collaboration with third parties

-Patria’s Code of Conduct states that in addition to personnel, the agents, consultants, intermediaries, market representatives, service providers and other business partners that Patria engages all represent Patria and act for or on behalf of Patria and they are therefore expected to conduct their business in a way that meets high ethical standards.
+Patria's Code of Conduct states that in addition to personnel, the agents, consultants, intermediaries, market representatives, service providers and other business partners that Patria engages with all represent Patria and act for or on behalf of Patria, and they are therefore expected to conduct their business in a way that meets high ethical standards.
 They are expected to comply with local legislation in all countries in which they operate.

 In addition to what is stated in the Patria's Ethical Code of Conduct, Patria has a Business Partner Management Guideline and Process.
 This Guideline and the process regulate how Business partners are evaluated (incl. financial, ethical, anti-corruption, reputational, compliance evaluation and integrity due diligence screening) and appointed.
 The evaluation and appointment process is transparent, authentication is consolidated, measured and traceable, and the partners are supervised.
-In these Guidelines Patria reaffirms its zero tolerance for corruption and bribery.
+In these Guidelines, Patria reaffirms its zero tolerance for corruption and bribery.
 Patria does not accept unethical or corrupt behavior by its directors, managers or employees and expects similar compliance and ethical business conduct from its business partners, such as agents, consultants, intermediaries, service providers and joint venture partners.

 A documented Integrity Due Diligence is conducted when engaging and re-engaging third parties.
 It focuses on identifying risks not normally revealed through preliminary background screening.
 Typical areas of analysis include, for example, beneficial owners, questionable business practices, market reputation, negative media coverage, any political associations that may be of concern, regulatory violations and litigation history.